yougov/velociraptor/README.rst

 Common templates are inside deployment/templates/base.html.
 More limited use templates are defined in their respective HTML pages.

-Velociraptor makes liberal use of jQuery_ and Underscore_.
+Velociraptor makes liberal use of jQuery_, Backbone_, and Underscore_.

 .. _Twelve Factor App: http://www.12factor.net/
 .. _Vagrant: http://vagrantup.com/docs/getting-started/index.html